Phoenix HOMES Program and CHIP located at 2035C Osler Street.

 Centralized Housing Intake Process (CHIP)

-CHIP is a partnership between Phoenix Residential Society, Carmichael Outreach, YWCA, and Street Culture, SWAP, RT/SIS, North Central Family Centre, and Piapot First Nation to provide housing and support services to individuals who are homeless.
+CHIP is a partnership between Phoenix Residential Society and numerous partner agencies in the community to provide housing and support services to individuals who are homeless.
 Phoenix operates CHIP and completes assessment for all homeless individuals that are referred.
 All individuals are assessed using the SPDAT and are then referred to the most appropriate partner agency based on the assessment results and most appropriate fit.
 Referring Community Service Organizations complete a VI-SPDAT assessment to forward to CHIP.
 All referrals are priority based.

 What is Centralized Housing Intake Process (CHIP)?

 CHIP is a process by which homeless individual are assessed and prioritized for access to housing services and supports, either through Phoenix HOMES Program or other partnering housing programs in the city.